- 18-05-2019: Installing Poetry.

 poetry.lock will be created.

 When Poetry has finished installing, it writes all of the packages and the exact versions of them that it downloaded to the poetry.lock file, locking the project to those specific versions.
-You should commit the poetry.lock file to your project repo so that all people working on the project are locked to the same versions of dependencies (more below).
+You should commit the poetry.lock file to your project repo so that all people working on the project are locked to the same versions of dependencies.

-One way to add or remove dependencies is to directly edit pyproject.toml and run
+One way to add or remove dependencies is to directly edit pyproject.toml and then run

 remove commands to avoid manual modifications.

 Let's add two packages to the project, pendulum and coo:

 Open pyproject.toml and poetry.lock and see how they have updated.

 These dependencies will be available only during development, Poetry will not include them when building and publishing the project.

 $ poetry add -D flake8 mypy

 Now that I think about it, I forgot to add a formatter.
 We'll go with black: